0xheartcode/book2pdf/README.md

 **⚠️ Clunky Alpha Software** - Basic functionality works but expect stability issues.
 Documentations with multiple pages may take up all your ram 🤯.
 Be safe.

+## Issues

+In case a specific website does not scrape correctly, please create an issue or a PR (if you're inclined).
+Either way it will be tested and fixed.
+This is all early so expect lots of changes.

 ## Requirements

 - **Rust 1.70+** - [Install Rust](https://rustup.rs/)